The stray talents of The Waifs were first recognised by a couple of senior citizens.

 One of the most popular songs in the concert is certain to be London Still, the lament of an Aussie girl in the England capital reminiscing about life Down Under and trying to embrace her fresh start overseas.

-The three original members are augmented by a drummer and bassist who have played with the band for a long time.
+The original members are backed by a drummer and bassist.